 have been prepared assuming a going concern.

-The significant accounting policies applied in the preparation of these consolidated financial statements are included at the relevant notes to the consolidated financial statements or, in case of more general policies, in note 5.4 to the consolidated financial statements.
+The significant accounting policies applied in the preparation of these consolidated financial statements are included at the relevant notes to the consolidated financial statements or, in case of more general policies, see note '5.4 Summary of all other accounting policies'to the Consolidated financial statements for more information.
 These policies have been consistently applied to all the years presented, unless stated otherwise.
 All amounts included in the consolidated financial statements are presented in euros, unless stated otherwise.
 Note that the numbers presented in the financial statements and disclosures thereto may not sum precisely to the totals provided and percentages may not precisely reflect the absolute figures due to rounding.

-Management assessed the impact of Covid-19 on all material assets and liabilities.
-We performed a review for impairment triggers on goodwill and other intangibles, PP&E and Right-of-Use assets.
+Management assessed the impact of the current developments on all material assets and liabilities.
+We performed a review for impairment triggers on goodwill and other intangibles, PP&E and Right-of-use assets.
 We also analysed the trade accounts receivable position and customers' payment behaviour.
 And last we assessed the need to make adjustments to the fair value accounted financial assets and balance sheet positions related to our non-current assets held for sale.
-The assessment did not reveal any need for significant negative adjustments to the accounts mentioned in and per year end 2021.
+The assessment did not reveal any need for significant negative adjustments to the accounts mentioned in and per year end 2022.

 On 27 September 2019, the State Secretary of Economic Affairs cleared the merger between PostNL and Sandd.
 Legal appeals have been filed by a number of parties against the approval.
-On 11 June 2020 the court (Rechtbank Rotterdam) annulled the approval for consolidation in the Dutch postal market.
-The government has appealed against the court decision.
-PostNL has also decided to appeal.
+On 11 June 2020 the courts (Rechtbank Rotterdam) annulled the approval for consolidation in the Dutch postal market.
+The government appealed against the court decision.
+PostNL also decided to appeal.
 On 9 April 2021, the earlier approval of the merger was confirmed by a new decision taken by the State Secretary.
-This new decision, which has retroactive effect, will be included in the appeal procedure.
-Awaiting next steps, PostNL will continue to adhere to the conditions imposed in relation to the acquisition.
-As we have obtained control as of the acquisition date of 22 October 2019, we have fully consolidated Sandd in our financial statements as of that date going forward.
+This new decision, which has retroactive effect, has been included in the appeal procedure.
+On 2 July 2022, the Dutch Trade and Industry Appeals Tribunal ruled that the Minister for Economic Affairs and Climate Policy had been wrong to approve the merger of PostNL and Sandd.
+Although the approval and corresponding conditions are no longer valid, PostNL will continue to adhere to the conditions imposed in relation to the acquisition.
+The legality of the transaction is not at stake.
+As we obtained control as of the acquisition date of 22 October 2019, we have fully consolidated Sandd in our financial statements from that date going forward.